wombleton/gitlaw-nz/acts/S/Serious Fraud Office Act 1990.md

 ##### 45 Offence to obstruct investigation, etc

-*   Every person commits an offence, and is liable on conviction on indictment,---
+*   Every person commits an offence, and is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $15,000: